O1sims/BlockFormation/README.md

 ## 1 About

-This directory contains a set of TeX files which, when compiled into a PDF, the paper **The Formation of Extractive Structures in Networks**.
-The paper provides an analysis of central and critical nodes within a general network topology.
+This directory contains a set of TeX files which, when compiled into a PDF, forms the paper **The Formation of Extractive Structures in Networks**.
+This paper provides an analysis of the formation of critical node sets within a general network topology.
 The full paper can be found in [`BlockFormation.pdf`](./BlockFormation.pdf).

 ### 1.1 Abstract